jackie840129/STE-NVAN/README.md

 ```
 sh run_evaluate.sh
 ```
 to obtain the rank-1 accuracy and the mAP score.
+(Some scores are higher than those in my paper because I've retrained some models)

 The evaluation commands of three models are as follows.

 ### Baseine model : Resnet50 + FPL (mean)
 Uncomment this part.
+You will get R1=87.42% and mAP=79.44%.
 ```
 # Evaluate ResNet50 + FPL (mean or max)
 LOAD_CKPT=./ckpt/R50_baseline_mean.pth